-The World Health Organization’s definition of self-care focuses on one’s physical health and wellness: “Self-care is the ability of individuals, families, and communities to promote health, prevent disease, maintain health, and cope with illness and disability with or without the support of a health worker.”
+The World Health Organization’s definition of self-care focuses on physical health and wellness as an indicator of a person’s life quality: “Self-care is the ability of individuals, families, and communities to promote health, prevent disease, maintain health, and cope with illness and disability with or without the support of a health worker.”

 And the Global Self-Care Federation defines self-care as “the practice of individuals looking after their own health using the knowledge and information available to them.”